 The retail funds management industry would prefer to see greater scope for alternatives to the “default” funds but realistically any decision in this area needs to account for more than just the principle of unbridled competition.

 Another reason why an industry-type fund is appropriate is that retail funds assume fundamentally that there is a financial planner or advisor or authorised representative or whatever noted on the account.
 This means that there is a built-in cost for some element of planning advice within the fee schedule (it is not always the case but it often IS the case), and for the Government SGC super (ie, the 9% employer contribution) it is a good idea for people to only move to a retail fund if they have specifically dealt with an advisor and have been shown the relative pro’s/con’s of the alternatives.
-For a lot of people, visiting a financial planner is the equivalent of a trip to the dentist for tooth extraction, and so the generally low fee schedule that applies to most industry funds is appropriate – as they will not be utilising any advice that may be offered.
+For a lot of people, visiting a financial planner is the equivalent of a trip to the dentist for tooth extraction, and so the generally low fee schedule that applies to most industry funds is appropriate – as they will not be utilising any advice history of viagra that may be offered.

 My comments on this are with one (very big) caveat – there needs to be a better communication by industry funds of their investment strategies.
 Too much material is simply based on the idea that the Trustee will take care of it and so long as your money is in an industry fund, you’re ok.
 The recent past where new members arguably paid too much for their investments in funds with high percentages of unlisted assets is one example of how the industry funds have failed to look beyond the ideology and truly considered the super offering from a member perspective.